brunobdl97/brunoInfo/README.md

 ## Hi there, I'm Bruno Lima,  👋
-- 🌱 Actually I’m learning Laravel;
+- 🌱 Actually I’m learning Goglang;
 - 💬 Ask me anything about web development, it would be a pleasure to share and learn with you;
-- 🎒 Main Tools: Visual Studio Code and GitHub;
+- 🎒 Main Tools: VSCode, Docker, Goland and GitHub;
 - ⚡ Fun fact: I love games mainly God of war 🐱‍👤;

 <div align="center">